ekedonald/LAMP-Stack-Implementation-In-AWS/README.md

 sudo mysql
 ```

-This will connect to the MySql server as the administrative database user root.
+This will connect to the MySQL server as the administrative database user root.
 You should see an output like this:

 ![mysql](./images/8.%20mysql.png)